 Neutral & Organic Colour Palettes.

-Luke & Jasmin selected a palette of Value Range’s White Satin and Prime Oak Woodmatt for their studio’s kitchenette on The Block 2020.
+Luke & Jasmin selected a palette of Studio Range’s White Satin and Prime Oak Woodmatt for their studio’s kitchenette on The Block 2020.

 In 2021, kitchen and kitchenette colour schemes will reflect natural, raw and organic tones and textures.
 Expect to see bright whites in matte finishes and soft greys, with timbers tones adding warmth and texture.
 Neutral colour palettes creates the illusion of more space and reflect natural light, making them a perfect choice for your kitchenette.